toralf/tinderbox/README.md

 The switch to libressl - if applicable - and upgrade of GCC are scheduled as the first tasks when the image is started.

 The start of a tinderbox image is made by *job.sh*.
-It basically parses the output of *cat /tmp/packages | xargs -n1 emerge -u*.
+It basically parses the output of

+*cat /tmp/packages | xargs -n1 emerge -u*

 It uses *chr.sh* to handle all chroot related actions.

 Issues are reported with all necessary data via email to the user.